Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Ambiguity Recognition \& Clarification}

-When user inputs are ambiguous or underspecified, aligned LLMs tend to either over-hedge (give vague answers) or implicitly guess the user’s intent, rather than ask clarifying questions.
-This is a fundamental limitation in context understanding.
-Chen et al. (2024) \cite{chen2024learning} report that current conversational agents often do not adequately disambiguate – if faced with an unclear request, they guess or provide a generic response instead of seeking clarification.
-For instance, an instruction like “Tell me about that report” might prompt an arbitrary guess about which report, rather than a question to identify the reference.
-The lack of proactive clarification leads to misunderstandings that compound over a dialogue.
-Developing LLMs that can recognize ambiguity and ask targeted follow-up questions (as humans do) is an open research direction.
+When inputs are ambiguous or underspecified, aligned LLMs tend to either over-hedge with vague answers or silently guess user intent rather than asking clarifying questions. \citet{chen2024learning} find that conversational agents frequently fail to disambiguate---responding generically rather than seeking clarification.
+An instruction such as ``Tell me about that report'' may elicit an arbitrary guess about which report rather than a targeted follow-up.
+Such unresolved ambiguities compound across turns, motivating research into LLMs that proactively recognize and resolve underspecification as humans naturally do.

+Recent clarification-focused benchmarks make this failure mode much more concrete.
+RIFTS shows from real human--LLM interaction logs that models are far less likely than humans to initiate grounding repairs or follow-up requests \citep{shaikh2025rifts}.
+AskBench \citep{zhao2026askbench} and ClarifyMT-Bench \citep{luo2025clarifymtbench} then turn clarification into explicit multi-turn evaluation problems, respectively focusing on missing-information and overconfidence settings or on ambiguity taxonomies with diverse user personas; both uncover a strong under-clarification bias.
+On the improvement side, modeling candidate clarifying questions by their future conversational payoff improves both question quality and when-to-ask decisions \citep{zhang2025future}, while proactive information-gathering training further improves targeted follow-ups in underspecified interactions \citep{huang2025teaching}.
+These results suggest that ambiguity handling is still better viewed as an open challenge than a solved prompting trick.